-Laundry product and type How to use it Special instructions BLEACH Chlorine Liquid such as Clorox brand Use your Bleach Dispenser according to instructions on page 8.
-Do not pour undiluted liquid chlorine bleach directly into washer or on dry clothes.
-Some of today's washable fabrics should not be chlorine bleached such as: 100% cotton flame-retardant children's sleepwear, silk, wool, mohair, spandex, leather, or non-fast colors.
+Laundry product and type How to use it Special instructions BLEACH Chlorine Liquid such as Clorox brand Dilute bleach with at least one quart (0.96 liter) water and add after wash action has started and detergent is dissolved.
+1) Do not pour undiluted liquid chlorine bleach directly into washer or on dry clothes.
+2) Some of today's washable fabrics should not be chlorine bleached such as: 100% cotton flame-retardant children's sleepwear, silk, wool, mohair, spandex, leather, or non-fast colors.
 Dilute bleach before using on any fabric.
-Check Manufacturers' Care Labels for special instructions.
+3) Check Manufacturers' Care Labels for special instructions.
 Non-chlorine such as Clorox 2 brand Follow package directions.
 Put bleach into washer with detergent.
-Maybe used on all kinds of fabrics.
-Is most effective in hot water.
-FABRIC SOFTENERS Rinse additive such as Downy Brand Wash Additive such as Rain Barrel brand Use your Fabric Softener Dispenser according to instructions on page 8.
-Follow package directions.
+1) Maybe used on all kinds of fabrics.
+2) Is most effective in hot water.
+FABRIC SOFTENERS Rinse additive such as Downy Brand Wash Additive such as Rain Barrel brand Mix recommended amount with one cup (240 ml)water and add at start of rinse cycle.
+Follow Package directions.
 Add during wash cycle.
 Helps make clothes fluffy and soft.
 Reduces static electricity.
 Use carefully.
 Too much may cause staining on some clothes.
 Do not pour directly on clothes.
 For those recommended for adding to the wash cycle, such as Rain Barrel brand, follow manufacturer's instructions exactly.
 SANITIZER Chlorine Bleach, such as Clorox brand Use in case of infection and contagious disease.
 See under Bleach above.
-Guards against infection by killing most bacteria and viruses: WATER SOFTENER Non-precipitating such as Calgon brand Follow package directions.
+Guards against infection by killing most bacteria and viruses: WATERSOFTENER Non-precipitating such as Calgon brand Follow package directions.
 Add at start of wash cycle.
 Suspends hardness minerals in solution, keeping water clear.
 Precipitating such as Borax brand Follow package directions.
 Use with detergent or soap in wash cycle.
 Combines with water hardness minerals to form precipitate which gives cloudy or milky appearance to water.
-SOAK AGENT Such as Biz brand Follow package directions.
+SOAKAGENT Such as Biz brand Follow package directions.
 PRETREATING, STAIN AND SPOT REMOVERS Such as Spray 'n Wash and K2R brands Follow package directions.
 Treat only heavily soiled areas.
 Check garments' care labels for instructions.
 CAUTION: Washer control panels and finishes may be damaged by some laundry pretreatment soil and stain remover products if such products are sprayed on or have direct contact with the washer.
 Apply these pretreatment products away from washer.
 The fabric may then be washed normally.
 Damage to your washer caused by pretreatment products is not covered by your warranty.
 TINTS AND DYES Powdered such as Rit and Tintex brands Follow package directions.
 NOTE: Tinted garments may not be colorfast.
 Wash separately.
 Clean washer to avoid discoloration of next load.
 Go through complete cycle (5-minute wash) using hot water, 1/2 cup (120 ml) detergent, 1 cup (240 ml) bleach.
 Wipe exterior parts.
 Caution: Tinting may discolor plastic in washer.
 Subsequent washings will reduce discoloration but may never eliminate it.